stashed/stash/docs/guides/rook.md

-# Using Stash with Rook Storage System
+# Using Stash with Rook Storage Service

-This tutorial will show you how to use Stash to **backup** and **restore** a Kubernetes volume in [Rook](https://rook.io/) storage system.
+This tutorial will show you how to use Stash to **backup** and **restore** a Kubernetes volume in [Rook](https://rook.io/) storage service.
 Here, we are going to backup the `/source/data` folder of a busybox pod into [AWS S3](/docs/guides/backends.md#aws-s3) compatible [Rook Object Storage](https://rook.io/docs/rook/master/object.html).
 Then, we will show how to recover this data into a `PersistentVolumeClaim` of [Rook Block Storage](https://rook.io/docs/rook/master/block.html).
 We will also re-deploy deployment using this recovered volume.

-## Prerequisites
+## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
 Now, install `Stash` in your cluster following the steps [here](/docs/setup/install.md).

-You should have understanding the following Stash terms:
+You should have understanding the following Stash concepts:

 - [Restic](/docs/concepts/crds/restic.md)
 - [Repository](/docs/concepts/crds/repository.md)
 - [Recovery](/docs/concepts/crds/recovery.md)

-Then, you will need to have a [Rook Storage System](https://rook.io) with [Object Storage](https://rook.io/docs/rook/master/object.html) and [Block Storage](https://rook.io/docs/rook/master/block.html) configured.
-If you do not already have a **Rook Storage System** configured, you can create one by following this [Quickstart Guide](https://rook.io/docs/rook/master/quickstart.html).
+Then, you will need to have a [Rook Storage Service](https://rook.io) with [Object Storage](https://rook.io/docs/rook/master/object.html) and [Block Storage](https://rook.io/docs/rook/master/block.html) configured.
+If you do not already have a **Rook Storage Service** configured, you can create one by following this [quickstart guide](https://rook.io/docs/rook/master/quickstart.html).

 ## Backup